 How to Increase Blog Traffic

 Getting people to read out posts – that’s what we all strive for as bloggers, right?
 Unfortunately, many new bloggers get stuck in the pattern of having to rely on reciprocation and share threads to get any amount of blog traffic for their published posts.
 So how do you increase blog traffic by getting people to your blog naturally (organically)?
 There are three things that you aren’t doing or don’t have which are costing you huge amounts of blog traffic!

 Yoast SEO is the best way to ensure you are using your SEO keyword in the right places – BUT – you must have chosen the right keyword to plug into it!
-You may get a green light but that only means you've put the word in all the right places to help you rank.
-If you've chosen a word/word phrase that no one is searching for – your post still won't see any traffic because no one is looking for what you are trying to rank for!
+You may get a green light but that only means you’ve put the word in all the right places to help you rank.
+If you’ve chosen a word/word phrase that no one is searching for – your post still won’t see any traffic because no one is looking for what you are trying to rank for!
 So how do you figure out a good SEO keyword?
 There are several SEO keyword search tools that you can use to help narrow down a good choice for your content.
-I use Ubersuggest (because it's free) and you can also use the Google Keyword Planner from your Google Adwords dashboard (also free).
+I use Keywords Everywhere (because it’s free) and you can also use the Google Keyword Planner from your Google Adwords dashboard (also free).
 Here is a quick video that explains how to use Ubersuggest to find your keyword.

-Once you begin using a keyword or word phrase that people are actually searching for, your post will start showing up in search results and traffic to your site will increase!
+Once you begin using a keyword or word phrase that people are actually searching for, your post will start showing up in search results and organic traffic to your site will increase!